MicrosoftDocs/learn/learn-pr/azure/secure-your-azure-sql-database/includes/3-manage-authentication.md

 Let's go ahead and create a new user that we can use to grant access to.

-1. In cloud shell, on your _appServer_ VM, connect to your database again as your admin user.
+1. In cloud shell, on your _appServer_ VM, connect to your database again as your `ADMINUSER`.

     ```bash
     sqlcmd -S tcp:server<12345>.database.windows.net,1433 -d marketplaceDb -U <username> -P <password> -N -l 30